heygent/cna/pages/cna___Simulazione di esame.md

 	- Consider the degree sequence $k = (1, 3, 5, 3)$:
 		- is this a reasonable input to create an unweighted graph without self-loops from the configuration model?
 		- What about the sequence $k = (1, 3, 4, 3)$
+	-
+	- Given the graph in the figure.
+What is/are the node/s with the highest betweenness centrality, and which ones have the highest degree centrality?
+	  ((646e3a44-2f12-495c-8097-31f72d637c5f))
+	-